 A little girl longs for a bicycle from her local shop.
 However, she doesn’t have enough money.
 She ends up working for a friendly neighbor to make money and finds a great friend doing so.

-Mark Pett’s sweet and emotional wordless story would make a lovely gift.
+Mark Pett’s sweet and emotional wordless story would make a lovely gift for children of all ages.

 Best International Story

 Lina and Feroza are two girls living in a Pakistani refugee camp.
-Lina finds a shoe, and Feroza finds the matching one.
+Lina finds a sandal, and Feroza finds its match.
 Can the girls learn to share?

 This tale is better for slightly older children due to the theme of refugees.
 But Karen Lynn Williams’ story is both heartwarming and educational.